claremont-music-scene/static-site/content/community/volunteering/index.md

 * Monday Lunch Edition - You hadn't gotten any work done yet anyway
 * Tuesday Night Edition - More fun than a political election
-* Sunday Afternoon Edition - We promise not to tell the pastor
+* Sunday Afternoon Edition - Less commercials than the sports shows

 {{% /col %}}
 {{< col-with-box >}}